 print(asyncio.run(scrape_search("spotify")))

-with scrapfly SDK we can scrape all of the pages without being blcoked or throttled.
+By replacing httpx with ScrapFly SDK, we can scrape all pages without being blocked or throttled.

 FAQs